fastify/fastify/docs/Plugins.md

 Do not forget that `register` will always create a new Fastify scope, if you don't need that, read the following section.

-If you register an anonymous function using `fastify-plugin`, it will automatically gain a new property based on the file name the `.fp()` method was called from.
-You can access it using `Symbol.for('fastify.display-name')`.
+If you register an anonymous function using `fastify-plugin`, it will automatically set the meta option `name` to the file name the `.fp()` method was called from.
+You can access it using `fn[Symbol.for('plugin-meta')].name` or `fn[Symbol.for('fastify.display-name')]`.
 See the example below.
+If you set the name using the meta property, the file name will be ignored and the `fastify.display-name` will be set to the meta name as well.

 ```javascript
 // in mySuperDuperPlugin.js